What’s your FICO® Score?

-See your Experian, Equifax® and TransUnion® credit reports and scores in one easy-to-read report.
+See your Experian, Equifax® and TransUnion® credit reports and FICO Scores presented together.

 As a consumer you have a right to dispute any item that you feel is incorrect on your credit report through that particular credit bureaus dispute process.
 All three bureaus have an online dispute process you can access to file a dispute.
 For Experian members, you can dispute right within your member product.
 If you have your 10-digit report number, you can visit Experian's online credit report dispute.